Home / Guides

 What rainbow glaze means

-Rainbow glaze is a visual description, not a single technical guarantee.
+Rainbow glaze is a visual description, not a single technical specification.
 It often points to iridescent color bands, blue-purple edges, or multi-tone kiln effects on a dark base.

 Best use case